Quang-To/ALNS_MinMaxVRP/README.md

 ## Data Structure and Experimental Design

 All input instances are provided in the `data/` directory, ranging from `input1.txt` to `input11.txt`.
+Each file encodes a scenario of the following problem:

+> Given K taxis (starting at depot 0), N passenger requests, and M parcel requests, compute routes for the taxis such that:
+> - Each passenger is picked up and dropped off directly (no stops in between).
+> - Each parcel has a quantity and each taxi has a parcel capacity.
+> - The goal is to minimize the length of the longest route among all taxis, balancing workload.
+> - Input includes the number of requests, parcel quantities, taxi capacities, and a distance matrix.
+> - Output specifies the routes for each taxi, starting and ending at the depot.

-Each file represents a distinct scenario, designed to test the scalability, robustness, and fairness of the implemented algorithms.
-The diversity of instances enables comprehensive benchmarking and facilitates reproducibility of experimental results, which is essential for academic research and practical validation.
+This structure enables comprehensive benchmarking and facilitates reproducibility of experimental results, which is essential for academic research and practical validation.

 ## Project Organization and Extensibility